Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ##### Notes

-* It is important to remember that event listeners do have an overhead, if you don't need it anymore then remove the listener.
+* It is important to remember that event listeners do have an overhead
+	* if you don't need it anymore then remove the listener.
 * One approach to the solution is [what-happened.html](what-happened.html)